shadow2098/Shop/README.md

 To start the local server, run `python manage.py runserver`.
 And enter http://127.0.0.1:8000/ .
 The store page is now empty, but that's fine since database is empty too.

 ### How to add products?
+1) Enter http://127.0.0.1:8000/admin/ , enter your superuser info, and click the same button as in the image below
 Note: You can use pictures from store_app/static/store_app/images/ for test products
-1) Enter http://127.0.0.1:8000/admin/ , enter your superuser info, and click the same button as in the image below
 <img width="1440" alt="admin" src="https://github.com/shadow2098/Shop/assets/93429735/21c1159a-85a4-435e-a55b-f0cfa1ab2cd2">
 And fill out the form for the product creation.

 2) You can also add products by creating seller account. ***Note: Log out as a superuser in the admin panel before entering http://127.0.0.1:8000/***
-***Important note: If you plan to add products this way, you will NOT be able to see images attached to the products***

 Click "Log in" in the up right corner of the http://127.0.0.1:8000/ -> Click "Log in as seller" -> Click sign up as seller.
 After that go to http://127.0.0.1:8000/add_product/ and fill out the form.
-You should be able to see you product apprear in the catalog on main page **AS it was said, this way you and other users cannot see product images**
+You should be able to see you product apprear in the catalog on main page

 # Coursework requirements